 An insurance company has been contracted to pay the benefits provided by the Dental Plan.
 Teachers can submit claim forms directly to the insurance company.
-The TSC staff maintains and updates teacher's records on-line with the insurance company.
+In coordination with the Members' Health Plan, staff at the STF maintains and updates teachers' records though a nightly electronic feed with the insurance company.